 Mary Shine Peterson Undergraduate Award

 This prestigious undergraduate award recognizes UW–Madison Department of Biochemistry undergraduate students with demonstrated excellence in and commitment to research by providing financial assistance to foster and support their experience in biochemistry-related activities during the summer session before their final year and/or during their final year of undergraduate education.
-Relevant activities for support include (1) conducting faculty-advised research in a biochemistry-oriented laboratory; (2) traveling to participate in a global health program, and/or traveling to a scientific meeting to present a research-oriented poster or paper.
+Relevant activities for support include:

 Mary Shine Peterson awardees are chosen annually depending on the pool of undergraduate applicants and the availability of award funds.
-The award amount is up to $5,000.
+The award amount is $5,000.

 - Applicant must be a declared biochemistry major